-The topic you select for your PhD thesis will determine the ease with which you complete the paper.
+The topic you select to write my dissertation will determine the ease with which you complete the PhD Thesis paper.
 Readers will also peruse through the paper based on the perception created by the title.
 The title should therefore be selected with caution.
 There are numerous areas of study in physiotherapy.
 New areas are also emerging on daily basis and would make excellent topics for academic papers.
 Where can you get the most captivating topics in physiotherapy?

 - Your Areas of Passion

 - Recommendation From Your Supervisor

 A PhD paper allows you to make contribution in the existing academic work.
 When writing the paper, it is your perfect opportunity to explore an area you are passionate about.
 Choose a topic that captures your interest and allows you to exercise your intellectual knowledge.
 Passion in the topic or area makes it easier for you to complete the paper.

 Supervisors are chosen from a team of experienced academicians.
 They have interacted heavily with materials in your discipline.
 They also understand your interests, strengths and weaknesses.
 They will therefore guide you when selecting a topic.